1968 Summer Olympics: South Africa

-After being banned from participating in 1964, South Africa - under its new leader John Vorster - had made diplomatic overtures to improve relations with neighbouring countries and internationally, suggesting legal changes to allow South Africa to compete with an integrated, multiracial team internationally.
+After being banned from participating in 1964, South Africa - under its new leader John Vorster - had made diplomatic overtures to improve relations with neighboring countries and internationally, suggesting legal changes to allow South Africa to compete with an integrated, multiracial team internationally.
 The nominal obstacle behind South Africa's exclusion thus removed, the country was thus provisionally invited to the Games, on the understanding that all segregation and discrimination in sport would be eliminated by the 1972 Games.
 However, African countries and African American athletes promised to boycott the Games if South Africa was present, and Eastern Bloc countries threatened to do likewise.
 In April 1968 the IOC conceded that "it would be most unwise for South Africa to participate".
 It was thus the first Olympics where South Africa was positively excluded, which continued until the Olympics of 1992.

 Tlatelolco massacre

 Responding to growing social unrest and protests, the government of Mexico had increased economic and political suppression, against labor unions in particular, in the decade building up to the Olympics.
 A series of protest marches in the city in August gathered significant attendance, with an estimated 500,000 taking part on 27 August.
 President Gustavo Díaz Ordaz ordered the police occupation of the National Autonomous University of Mexico in September, but protests continued.
 Using the prominence brought by the Olympics, students gathered in Plaza de las Tres Culturas in Tlatelolco to call for greater civil and democratic rights and showed disdain for the Olympics with slogans such as ¡No queremos olimpiadas, queremos revolución! ("We don't want Olympics, we want revolution!").

 Ten days before the start of the Olympics, the government ordered the gathering in Plaza de las Tres Culturas to be broken up.
 Some 5000 soldiers and 200 tankettes surrounded the plaza.
 Hundreds of protesters and civilians were killed and over 1000 were arrested.
 At the time, the event was portrayed in the national media as the military suppression of a violent student uprising, but later analysis indicates that the gathering was peaceful prior to the army's advance.